RobertoFalconi/MinimalAPIsTemplate/README.md

 - JWE encrypted with AES256 with one of the just mentioned JWS nested in the JWE
 - Login (authentication) test with one of the generated Bearer token

-Other common examples with Minimal API pattern:
+Other examples in this template:
+- Minimal APIs pattern with handlers
 - Example of asynchronous service call with Dependency Injection (DI)
 - Example of UseExceptionHandler Middleware usage